lordmulder/TimedExec/README.md

 Introduction
 ============

-**TimedExec** is a small utility for *benchmarking* command-line programs.
-It will *execute* the specified program with the specified command-line arguments and then *measure* the time that it takes for the execution to complete.
-In order to obtain *accurate* results, all measurements are implemented via *high-resolution* performance timers.
-And, since program execution times unavoidably are subject to certain variations (e.g. due to environmental noise), each test will be repeated *multiple* times.
+**TimedExec** is a small utility for *benchmarking* programs.
+It will *execute* the specified program with the specified command-line arguments and *measure* the time that it takes for the execution to complete.
+Because the execution time of a program unavoidably is subject to certain variations (e.g. due to environmental noise), each measurement will be repeated *multiple* times.
 The number of metering passes can be configured as desired.
-Optionally, a number of "warm-up" passes can be performed *prior to* the first metering pass.
-The warm-up passes prevent caching effects from interfering with the execution times.
+Optionally, a number of “warm-up” passes can be performed *prior to* the metering passes.
+The warm-up passes prevent caching effects from interfering with the measurement.

-TimedExec will then compute the ***mean*** execution time as well as the ***median*** execution time of all metering passes.
-It will also record the *fastest* and *slowest* execution time that has been measured.
-Furthermore, TimedExec computes the *standard error* in order to determine [***confidence intervals***](http://www.uni-siegen.de/phil/sozialwissenschaften/soziologie/mitarbeiter/ludwig-mayerhofer/statistik/statistik_downloads/konfidenzintervalle.pdf) from the benchmarking results.
-These are the *ranges* which contain the program's “real” average execution time (expected value), *with very high probability*.
-All results will be saved to a log file.
+Once all metering passes have been completed, TimedExec will compute the ***mean*** execution time as well as the ***median*** execution time of the program.
+It will also record the *fastest* and *slowest* execution time that has been observed.
+Furthermore, TimedExec computes the *standard error*, in order to determine [***confidence intervals***](http://www.uni-siegen.de/phil/sozialwissenschaften/soziologie/mitarbeiter/ludwig-mayerhofer/statistik/statistik_downloads/konfidenzintervalle.pdf) from the benchmarking results.

 Usage Instructions